Public Meme Token Launches 7Th Presale Round Merging Memes And Rwas

+(MENAFN- GlobeNewsWire - Nasdaq) Public Meme Token (PMT) goes beyond just being a meme token!
+It's a sustainable community token, empowering visual artists, musicians, and influencers.
+With (RWAs) Real World Asset backing and a buy back and burn mechanism, PMT is driving creativity while ensuring long-term value.

-(MENAFN- Zex PR Wire) Prisdorf, Germany, 20th December 2023, ZEX PR WIRE , Public Meme Token (PMT) has just launched the 7th round of its 10-stages presale phase.
+Prisdorf, Germany, Dec.
+20, 2023 (GLOBE NEWSWIRE) -- Public Meme Token (PMT) has just launched the 7th round of its 10-stages presale phase.
 Introducing a remarkable presale, PMT aligns memes with real-world assets, marking a game-changing moment.

 Kamran Arki, the tech visionary behind PMT, proudly ushers in this groundbreaking venture.
 With the growing success of the project's ongoing presale and the first artist on board, many are talking about PMT.